phoenix1ee/CUtrack/README.md

 ## Algorithm Design
 This tracker combine several core ideas:
 1. Use YOLO as detector for inference and keep flexibility to swap to other models, e.g. neural network/ML driven
-2. Use Auction Algorithm for matching of tracks and detections
+2. Use Auction Algorithm for matching tracks and detections
-3. Use a customised tracker object to allow runtime vector size declaration to support different state/measurement combination for compatibility with all scenarios other than object tracking in fixed frame, but also 2D/3D world, linearize/non-linearize robots kinematic models
+3. Use a customized tracker object to allow runtime vector size declaration to support different state/measurement combinations for compatibility with all scenarios other than object tracking in fixed frame, but also 2D/3D world, linearize/non-linearize robots kinematic models
 4. Use a 100% on device data pipeline to allow for maximum efficiency, parallelism and scalability
 5. Combination of custom kernels and CUBLAS, CUSOLVER library for maximum performance and flexibility

-## Framework involved
+## Frameworks and CUDA libraries used
 ### OpenCV
 -for extract of frame data from video stream and output display
 ### ONNX runtime